jclary-31/harvard_cs50ai/README.md

 # harvard_cs50ai
 Concepts and algorithms at the foundation of modern artificial intelligence for problems made by Harvard.
-Problem are described here https://cs50.harvard.edu/ai/
+Problems are described here https://cs50.harvard.edu/ai/

 > Please <strong>DO NOT</strong> use the source code directly, they are provided strictly for reference and knowledge sharing.
 Plagiarism is strictly prohibited by both the Harvard University and the edX platform.
 Please see CS50AI's [academic honesty policy](https://cs50.harvard.edu/ai/2024/honesty/) and [license](https://cs50.harvard.edu/ai/2024/license/) for additional details.
 It would be my pleasure to help anyone or to discuss new projects ideas.